-ICCF20, the 20th International Conference on Condensed Matter Nuclear Science will be held in Sendai, Japan, 2-7 October 2016.
+ICCF20, the 20th International Conference on Condensed Matter Nuclear Science was held in Sendai, Japan, 2-7 October 2016.
 The website is here:

 The following statement has been released from Industrial Heat for Infinite Energy Magazine today, March 10, 2016. —Marianne Macy